 Additional adults are used flexibly to help groups and individual pupils, with a long term goal of encouraging and developing independent learning skills.

 If required more specific interventions are available to support groups and individuals to develop key areas of their learning and development.
-Details of the additional support offered to your child will be included in their SEN Support Plan.
+Details of the additional support offered to your child will be included in their SEND Support Plan.

 The nature and range of interventions offered is reviewed regularly to ensure that it matches the needs of pupils at the school, including pupils who require support to develop their social interaction and resilience.